Devalued Classic Cars With No Hope

 1982 Honda Accord (U. S. Model)

 It was a practical marvel in the ‘80s, but today it’s more appliance than classic.
 While it helped build Honda’s reputation, the early U.S. Accords don’t inspire restoration or collector excitement.
-Most have rusted away or been daily-driven into oblivion daily, and the market has no interest in bringing them back.
+Most have rusted away or been daily-driven into oblivion, and the market has no interest in bringing them back.
+Even Honda enthusiasts focus on later, sportier models like the Prelude or Civic Si.